harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 Establishing a data governance board that then goes out and makes sure the staff are trained in data access and management best practices, but are also aware of the need for inventorying all the data assets and to make sure the definitions for those data assets are governed — that would be what I would do.
 And I would make that a requirement for every agency and have the agencies report back up to, say, the Office of Management and Budget or another appropriate office as things evolve in the government.

-> There's also, like you said, great expertise in the library community within the federal government. … And so greater interagency coordination is absolutely necessary for the success of this.
+> There's also … great expertise in the library community within the federal government. … And so greater interagency coordination is absolutely necessary for the success of this.

 **Public Data Project:**\
 That's great.
 Thank you.
 And in that work — you mentioned the National Archives, that some things go there.
 Of course, we've got our Library of Congress, which I realize has a somewhat complicated history when it comes to this kind of work.
 But I'm just wondering, are there library/archive institutions within the government already that would play a role here?
 Or is that a big lack?